StuvaScript/project-starter/README.md

 In the terminal type `npm install eslint --save-dev`.<br>
 Then type `./node_modules/.bin/eslint --init` which will be followed by prompts.
 Choose the following:
--To check syntax, find problems, and enforce code style -CommonJS
+- To check syntax, find problems, and enforce code style
+- CommonJS
--None of these
+- None of these
--No
--Browser
--Airbnb
--JSON
--Yes
--npm
+- No
+- Browser
+- Airbnb
+- JSON
+- Yes
+- npm

 Need to write the shit about pushing a subfolder so you can see your project live on Github.<br>